All Episodes

 Oh my gosh, I don't even know how to spell that.

-So I'm gonna say three?
+So I'm going to say three?

 Wait, independence!